 Automatic CO2 and FM fire extinguishers

-During an event, automatic CO2 or FM gas extinguishing systems can be activated automatically to put out a fire.
-However, because they are never used, these systems are often unloaded or closed, without the proper knowledge of the establishment's operational staff.
-During an emergency, a failure to activate them can escalate a minor incident into a major one.
+During an event, automatic CO2 or FM gas fire extinguishing systems may be activated automatically to extinguish a fire.
+However, because they are never used, these systems are often discharged or closed, without the operational team of the establishment being aware of them.
+During an emergency, a failure to activate them can turn a small incident into a major one.

 Sprinkler Systems

-Depending on the type of installation, sprinkler systems, including automatic activation, are required.
-However, for proper operation during a fire outbreak, the fire suppression system (SCI) must be properly pressurized.
-If the system is not properly pressurized and the pumps are not ready for use, the sprinkler system will not be able to contain the initial fire.
+Depending on the type of installation, sprinkler systems, including those with automatic activation, are mandatory.
+However, for their proper functioning during the start of a fire, correct pressurization of the fire suppression system (FSS) is necessary.
+If the network is not properly pressurized and the pumps are not ready for use, the sprinkler system will not be able to contain the initial fire.

-Similar to automatic fire extinguishing systems, these systems also run the risk of being closed or having the automatic pumps turned off, preventing them from being activated during an emergency.
+Similar to automatic fire extinguishing systems, these systems also run the risk of being closed or having their automatic pumps turned off, preventing them from being activated during an emergency.

 Water reserves

-Another extremely important item is the fire-fighting water reserve.
-Buildings and commercial establishments must have a water reserve for firefighting.
-This reserve is guaranteed by a differential in the water tank's outlet level, where the shallower level is for normal supply and the deeper level is for the fire reserve.
-Due to terrible coincidences, and human error during maintenance, often during tank cleaning or maintenance, establishments run out of the minimum water level or fail to adjust the tank's minimum level after cleaning, leaving the level below the minimum reserve during a supply shortage.
+Another extremely important item is the water reserve for fire fighting.
+Buildings and commercial establishments need to have a water reserve for fire fighting.
+This reserve is guaranteed by a difference in the water tank's outlet level, where the shallower level is for normal supply and the deeper level is for the fire reserve.
+Due to terrible coincidences, and human error in maintenance, often during tank cleaning or maintenance, establishments run out of the minimum water level or fail to adjust the minimum level after cleaning, leaving the level below the minimum reserve during a supply shortage.

 Generators

-Generators are essential for the continuity of hospital operations, especially during a fire that can lead to utility outages.
-Power is essential for operating firefighting systems, especially water pumps.
+Generators are essential for the continuity of operations in hospitals, especially during the start of a fire that could cause power outages by the utility company.
+Power is crucial for activating fire suppression systems and, most importantly, water pumps.

-These devices depend on several factors, such as fuel, batteries in good condition for starting, oil quality, and other factors that can prevent the generator from starting at crucial moments.
-Preventative maintenance may not be sufficient to ensure proper operation, and power outages can be a deciding factor between life and death for patients.
+These devices depend on several factors such as fuel, batteries in good condition for starting, oil quality, among others, which can prevent the generator from starting at a crucial moment.
+Preventive maintenance may not be enough to guarantee its operation, and power failure becomes a decisive factor between life and death for patients.

 With so many risks, how can we avoid these events?

-There's only one way to prevent and anticipate these events: constant information on the status of all critical facilities.
-Several hospital studies indicate that standardizing communication and increasing process monitoring reduces the incidence of errors and increases reliability and safety, regardless of the process.
+There is only one way to prevent and anticipate these events: constant information on the status of all critical facilities.
+Several studies in hospitals indicate that standardizing communication and increasing process monitoring reduces the incidence of error and increases reliability and safety, regardless of the process.

-The big problem is what to do to implement 24/7 surveillance of so much physically separate equipment, with distinct technical characteristics that require specific knowledge of energy, generation, hydraulics, gases, etc.
+The big problem is how to implement 24/7 monitoring of so many physically separate pieces of equipment, with distinct technical characteristics that require specific knowledge of energy, generation, hydraulics, gases, etc.

-Unfortunately, it is economically unfeasible to deploy or deploy teams on duty to continuously monitor each of these subsystems.
+Unfortunately, it is economically unfeasible to deploy or establish on-call teams for continuous monitoring of each of these subsystems.

 Bridgemeter Intelligent Infrastructure Monitoring

 Critical variables such as load and consumption, busbar temperature, tank and line pressures, and equipment operational status are continuously monitored.
-This data is analyzed in real time to identify any deviations that could indicate a fire-prone condition.
+This data is analyzed in real time to identify any deviation that may indicate a fire-prone condition.

 Predictive analytics uses performance data to identify patterns and trends that suggest the need for predictive maintenance.
-Alerts enable proactive interventions, minimizing the risk of fires caused by overload or system defects.
+Alerts enable proactive interventions, minimizing the risk of fires caused by overload or system failures.

-In addition to improving safety, these proactive interventions help extend equipment lifespan and increase hospital operational efficiency.
-Predictive data-driven maintenance not only ensures a safer environment but also optimizes resource utilization and reduces costs related to failures and emergency repairs.
+In addition to improving safety, these proactive interventions contribute to extending the lifespan of equipment and increasing the operational efficiency of hospitals.
+Maintenance, guided by predictive data, not only ensures a safer environment but also optimizes the use of resources and reduces costs associated with failures and emergency repairs.

 Monitoring in Hospital Kitchens